Video Editing

 Step 3.
 Add background video effects and filters

-To change the color of the background stock video, simply select a filter in the filters tab on the property panel.
+If you would like to add effects or filters to the aesthetic YouTube intro background in the template, click on the media in the timeline.
+To change the color of the background stock video, simply select a filter from the filters tab on the property panel.
 Some filters will be able to edit the color of the background video.

+Either add your logo via the brand kit, or upload your logo PNG file your media tab.
+If your logo does not have a transparent background, you can use image background removal.
+Drag and drop your logo onto the timeline.
 Edit the look, position and size of your logo using the floating toolbar or drag the corners in and out to make the logo bigger and smaller.
 Freely move the logo around the video preview.

 Step 5.
 Save your YouTube intro video